It was a cold and long winter. I’m now ready to explore the fresher side of life.

 I’m planning to be spending my Saturday’s this summer participating in a work-and-pick program.
 I dedicate two hours each week digging in the dirt and tending to a community garden.
 In exchange for my sweat and tears, I receive a portion of the bounty.
 I highly recommend it if you ever have an opportunity to do something similar in your area.
 It’s a great way to get some outdoor exercise, meet new people and be rewarded by some fresh vegetables in the process.

 The program doesn’t start for a few more weeks.
 In the mean time, I’ve turned to my local fresh vegetable options.
 In this recipe, I opted to pair a modified version of my favorite vinaigrette with the crisp tender sensation of the mighty green been.
 To round things out, I decided to throw in some tomatoes and almonds for a lovely contrast of texture.

-Whisk together the olive oil, maple syrup, garlic, cider vinegar and mustard in a small mixing bowl until well combined.
+- Whisk together the olive oil, maple syrup, garlic, cider vinegar and mustard in a small mixing bowl until well combined.
 Season the vinaigrette with salt and pepper to taste.
 Drizzle the vinaigrette over the green bean, tomatoes and almonds.
 Toss until the mixture is well coated.
-Serves 3-4 people as a side.